 She states,”My interest in Mothers’ groups began with an informal meeting for coffee that has taken place once a month for the last 12 years with mothers of girls from my daughter Clare’s class in elementary school.
 These mothers, my friends, have been a very positive and encouraging group of friends and I hoped to have the same kind of friendships and support form for mothers at the parish.
 My first formal exposure to Catholic mothers’ groups was at the first DWF conference I attended about 5 years ago.
 Dorothy Pilarski’s enthusiasm and her gentle persuasiveness and prayer was a huge factor in my deciding to facilitate this mothers’ group at All Saints.”

 I was wondering how she managed to plan the group activities with all she has going on in her own life.
-“In terms of running the mothers’ group, the video series Mothering Full of Grace practically does everything for me,” Krystyna states.
+“In terms of running the mothers’ group, the Mothers Group Starter Kit, and the training and coaching got the program up and running in no time,” Krystyna states.

 She recalls a beautiful story of how she happened to be in the right place at the right time because she was setting up for a group meeting.
 A young man, in need of support and prayer, wandered into the church.
 After a brief conversation, she was able to share with this man that the mothers’ group would pray for him that evening.
 She believes that meeting was a moment of grace and divine inspiration.